-

 I am a first-year Latin American Studies MA student who recently graduated from the University of California, Riverside with a BA in International Affairs/Political Science.
 I love the interdisciplinary approach to Latin American Studies and plan to use it as a foundation for a Ph.D., most likely, in economics.

-Research Interests: International trade, international monetary theory, sustainability, political economy, cultural anthropology, gender studies, and decolonial thought
+Research Interest: International trade, international monetary theory, sustainability, political economy, cultural anthropology, gender studies, and decolonial thought

 Hometown: Sacramento, CA